Amanita polypyramis Amanita polypyramis

 - Phonetic Spelling

 This species is one of several of the large, whitish Amanita species that have a strong chlorine odor.
 All are suspected to be toxic.

-- Cap large, up to 8 inches in diameter, white covered with white, cottony scales; gills white, moderately close, free from the stalk; stalk thick, greatly enlarged at base; annulus (ring), white, large, fragile, breaking away from the cap in large patches or adhering to the edge of the cap in large sections, covered with scales on the underside; spore print white; strong chlorine odor from fresh specimens.
+The cap is large, up to 8 inches in diameter, and is white covered with white, cottony scales.
+The gills are white, moderately close, and free from the stalk.
+The stalk is thick and greatly enlarged at base.
+The annulus (ring) is white, large, fragile, breaking away from the cap in large patches or adhering to the edge of the cap in large sections, and covered with scales on the underside.
+The spore print is white.
+There is a strong chlorine odor from fresh specimens.

 - USA, NC

-- Throughout NC but chiefly in the Piedmont and Coastal Plain
+- Throughout NC (chiefly in the Piedmont and Coastal Plain)

 - Poison Part: